 Microstructural conditions with a laminar arrangement indicate the uniformity of structure and space between particles.
 There are Van der Waals attractions (Du et al., 2021) and repulsive forces that appear in the spaces between clay particles.
 Van der Waals force is the ability of attraction between particles, where the closer the distance between the particles, the strength increases.
 These conditions indicate that the specimen's density increases when the microstructural conditions form a laminar arrangement.
-This condition causes the space between the clay mineral sheets to become smaller.
-As a result, the same ions will have positions that are getting closer, thus giving a greater repulsive force between the mineral sheets (Pusch, 2006).
+This condition causes the space between the closer, thus giving a greater repulsive force between the mineral sheets (Pusch, 2006).
 Seeing the microstructural changes that occur, the swelling pressure is quite sensitive to microstructural changes during the hydration process.
 The increasingly compacted microstructure conditions result in a more significant load to return the specimen to its original state.